-The secret to understanding the Guitar!
+The secret to understanding the guitar fretboard start with ten open position chords!

-As you look at the intervals of these chords you will discover that they are repeated, this is the answer to the question:
+As you look at the intervals of these chords you will discover that they are repeated, this is the answer to the question: “How can a chord played over six strings be called a triad?”

 The open position E and Em chords

-The open position E chord is played using all strings, the intervals, from low to high are: Root, 5th, Root, 3rd, 5th and Root.
+The open position E chord is played using all strings.
+The intervals, from low to high, are root, 5th, root, 3rd, 5th and root.

-The Open Position Em chord has the intervals: Root, 5th, Root, m3rd, 5th and Root.
+The open position Em chord has the intervals: root, 5th, root, m3rd, 5th, and root.

 The video guitar lessons demonstrate how to fret these chords in several different ways.